fb-pixel

 No need for approval.

-Later in a tiny club, I saw him kick his own band offstage just to stand alone in the spotlight.
+Later, in a small club, I saw him send his own band offstage so the spotlight hit one person only: him.

 Pure ego.